 Olivia Gadecki

 Olivia Gadecki's four brothers encouraged her to take up tennis when she was three years old.
 So, at 12 years old, she represented Australia in Paris.
 That early outing proved Olivia was one of the best Australian tennis players.
+In the clip above, we can see how well she holds her own against a higher-ranking player.

 From that event, Olivia gained exposure as a tennis player.
 However, she did not make her ITF debut until September 2016.
 Five years later, she made her WTA Tour debut (January 2021).
 A month after that, she won her first Singles match at the Phillip Island Trophy.

 Want to improve your own game?
 Find tennis coaching near me easily when you search on Superprof.
 The platform connects you with tutors, instructors, and coaches based in your area.
-Are you looking for tennis lessons gold coast, Sydney, or Byron Bay?
-No matter where you are in Australia, visit Superprof and find tennis lessons near you.

 Arina Rodionova